mrtazz/ramrod/README.md

     PUT http://ramrod.domain/:project/notify

-The body of the notification should contain JSON in the following format:
+The body of the notification should contain the following data:

-    { :token => token, :success => true/false }
+    token = token
+    success = true/false
+    name = name of the updating agent

-:token contains the corresponding authorization token (if set) and :success defines whether the build was successful or not.
+`token` contains the corresponding authorization token and `success` defines whether the build was successful or not. `name` contains the name of the updating agent.

 ### [CIJoe][cijoe] as an agent
 The simple and powerful cijoe can be easily used as an agent.
 You can tell him to build via POST to the base URL.
-For callback notification, you have to implement the hooks `.git/hooks/build-failed` and `.git/hooks/build-worked` to contain a shell script which does a `curl -X PUT http://Ramrod.domain` with the corresponding JSON payload.
+For callback notification, you have to implement the hooks `.git/hooks/build-failed` and `.git/hooks/build-worked` to contain a shell script which does a
+`curl -X PUT -d"token=bla&success=true&name=foo" http://ramrod.domain`.

 ### [Integrity][integrity] as an agent